Search results for:

-As far as control panels go, cPanel is a fairly common industry standard, however it comes at a cost.
-But what if you simply did not like cPanel or did not want to pay for a control panel and still wanted to use a control panel?
+As far as control panels go, cPanel is a fairly common industry standard.
+However, it comes at a cost.
+But what if you did not like cPanel or did not want to pay for a control panel and still wanted to use a control panel?
 The answer is Virtualmin/Webmin!
-Virtualmin/Webmin is an open source control panel that allows you to manage both your server and your websites with the familiar comfort of a GUI.
+Virtualmin/Webmin is an open-source control panel that allows you to manage both your server and your websites with the familiar comfort of a GUI.

-- On the following page select the option that best suits your needs.
-Most often you may just want to do a sub directory or single folder.
+On the following page, select the option that best suits your needs.
+Most often, you may want to do a subdirectory or single folder.